edr

 They’re also a key tool when it comes to cyber forensics.
 Data collection, report generation, and analysis all help cyber security teams to narrow down problems as they arise.

-Challenges and Downsides of EDR
+Challenges and downsides of EDR

 As efficient and critical as EDR solutions are, like every other line of defense they do have their challenges and downsides.